The 5 Leading Causes of Car Accidents in Texas

 Car accident litigation can be complicated just given the realities of civil actions and what people need to fully recover from catastrophic injuries sustained during a collision.
 These issues can be compounded if you were in a vehicle accident with an uninsured or underinsured motorist.

 Don’t go it alone.
 No matter what caused your crash, it’s important that you speak with people who understand injury law and how to make the system work for you.
-That’s where Reed & Terry come into play.
+That’s where our law firm comes into play.

 Our law firm has served the greater Houston area for decades.
 With offices in Sugar Land, Richmond, and Katy, we can properly serve people throughout the region.

-During a free consultation, our lawyers will review your crash and discuss your next steps.
+During a free consultation, we will review your crash and discuss your next steps.
 You don’t have to hire us if you don’t like what you hear.

 We Work on a Contingency Fee Basis

-Keep in mind that our attorneys work on a contingency fee basis.
+Keep in mind that we work on a contingency fee basis.

 If we accept your case, you will not owe us anything upfront.
 We will only collect attorney fees if we are able to reach a settlement or win a favorable verdict in court.